bertt/b3dm.tooling/README.md

 ## History

+2022-12-08: release 1.0 - upgrading to .NET 6

-200916: simplify unpack - release 0.20
+2020-09-16: simplify unpack - release 0.20

-200821: adding reading/writing batch information to/from .batchtable.json and .featuretable.json
+2020-08-21: adding reading/writing batch information to/from .batchtable.json and .featuretable.json

-200819: added support for reading glTF with KHR_mesh_quantization.
+2020-08-19: added support for reading glTF with KHR_mesh_quantization.
 A custom build of SharpGltf on myget is used for now: https://www.myget.org/feed/bertt/package/nuget/SharpGLTF.Toolkit/1.0.0-Preview-20200819-1221